inbo/tutorials/content/articles/spatial_mgrs/index.md

 ([2014b](#ref-national_geospatial-intelligence_agency_universal_2014-1))
 in the context of the MGRS system.
-In the case of kilometer grid labels, the (anterior) digits *before* the last two (principal) digits are printed in superscript as they generally don’t change within the map.
+In the case of kilometer grid labels, the (anterior) digits *before* the last two (principal) digits are printed in superscript as they generally do not change within the map.
 This approach matches general rules of printing the various rectangular grids that emerged since World War I.